Conscription: By country

+Argentina

+Conscription was suspended in Argentina on 31 August 1994 after months of social outrage as a result of the murder of Omar Carrasco, a 20-year-old conscript who was tortured and beaten to death inside his military unit in Zapala.

+Before Carrasco's killing, the service was known as colimba and became highly unpopular after the 1982 Falklands War.
+Since 1994, Argentina has had an volunteer system.

 Austria

 Every male citizen of the Republic of Austria from the age of 17 up to 50, specialists up to 65 years is liable to military service.
-However, besides mobilization, conscription calls to a six-month long basic military training in the Bundesheer can be done up to the age of 35.
+However, besides mobilization, conscription calls to a six-month long basic military training in the Bundesheer can be done from the age of 18 up to age 34 at the latest.
 For men refusing to undergo this training, a nine-month lasting community service is mandatory.

 Belgium

-Belgium abolished the conscription in 1994.
+Conscription in Belgium was suspended following a government decision in 1992 and ended in 1994.
 The last conscripts left active service in February 1995.
-To this day (2019), a small minority of the Belgian citizens supports the idea of reintroducing military conscription, for both men and women.

 Bulgaria

 Bulgaria had conscription for males above 18 until it was ended in 2008.
 Due to a shortfall in the army of some 5,500 soldiers, parts of the former ruling coalition have expressed their support for the return of conscription, most notably Krasimir Karakachanov.
 Opposition towards this idea from the main coalition partner, GERB, saw a compromise in 2018, where instead of conscription, Bulgaria could have possibly introduced a voluntary military service by 2019 where young citizens can volunteer for a period of 6 to 9 months, receiving a basic wage.
 However, this has not gone forward.